 Halfway there, Fire Fund has reached 50% of the target!

-The sunniest May on record provided the perfect conditions for fires to quickly get out of control.
+When conditions are right, it doesn't take long for fires to quickly get out of control.
 A smouldering disposable barbeque, ashes blown from a camp fire, a dropped cigarette butt and even a broken glass can lead to catastrophic damage to our precious and protected landscapes.

 The damage to the environment, wildlife, habitats, cultural heritage, and vegetation takes years to recover and hundreds of thousands of pounds to repair.

-Fires are devastating to Peak District landscapes and we’ve seen a number in recent weeks.
+Fires are devastating to Peak District landscapes and we’ve seen an increase in these fires over recent years.
 It’s heart-breaking to see swathes of our internationally important landscapes being damaged.
 The smallest spark can lead to huge amounts of damage.

 These fires are catastrophic for wildlife, flora and, importantly, the peat or woodland itself which provides unique habitat and vital carbon and water store.
 Ground nesting birds, many of which are already suffering a decline in numbers, will be unable to move eggs and young to avoid the flames.

-Your donation will help us to fund repair damage and fire prevention work for the future with our many partners in the Peak District Fire Operations Group (FOG).
+Your donation will help us to fund moorland restoration after a fire has taken place, as well as fire prevention work for the future with our many partners in the Peak District Fire Operations Group (FOG).

 Please give, if you can, to help us protect and care for the Peak District we all love.